MonroeQuantumNetworks/IonControl/docs/manual/PulseProgram.rst

       The last 16 bits are internal control lines for turning on and off the PI Loops, and turning on and off the DAC scans.

    - Triggers
       Interface for defining triggers.
+A trigger is an internal signal that goes high for one clock cycle (= 10 ns) before going low again.
 There are trigger lines for updating the DDSs, updating the DACs, and resetting the PI Loops.
 When a `trigger` is declared in the pulse program, a line is added.

    - Counters
       Interface for defining specific counters to gate, or other types of measurements done by the FPGA.
 The counters interface has the following columns: